 - Course Instructors:

 - Marie Diener-West

 Introduces the basic concepts and methods of statistics as applied to diverse problems in public health and medicine.
 Demonstrates methods of exploring, organizing, and presenting data, and introduces fundamentals of probability, including probability distributions and conditional probability, with applications to 2x2 tables.
 Presents the foundations of statistical inference, including concepts of population, sample parameter, and estimate; and approaches to inferences using the likelihood function, confidence intervals, and hypothesis tests.
-Introduces and employs the statistical computing package, STATA, to manipulate data and prepare students for remaining course work in this sequence.
+Introduces and employs the statistical computing package, STATA or R, to manipulate data and prepare students for remaining course work in this sequence.

 - Learning Objectives:

 Upon successfully completing this course, students will be able to: